U.S. senators push for vote on Hong Kong rights bill as violence rises

 Asked of McConnell would allow a vote in the Senate, a spokesman pointed to his remarks in the Senate on Tuesday expressing concern about the violence.

-“I’m eager to continue working with colleagues such as Senator Risch, Senator (Lindsey) Graham, Senator Rubio, and others toward a strong and procedurally workable solution,” McConnell said.
+“I’m eager to continue working with colleagues such as Senator Risch, Senator (Lindsey) Graham, Senator Rubio, and others towards a strong and procedurally workable solution,” McConnell said.

 The legislation has 37 Republican and Democratic co-sponsors in the 100-member Senate.
 Backers say it is expected to pass easily if McConnell schedules a vote.